apache/wink/wink-examples/apps/Bookmarks/readme.txt

 - A specific bookmark is returned as from this URI: http://localhost:8080/Bookmarks/rest/bookmarks/{id}

-- Symphony features used in this example:
+- Wink features used in this example:
    LinkBuilders, ServiceDocument, SyndFeed, SyndEntry

 Build